eggheadgames/android-in-app-payments/README.md

             }

             @Override
-            public void onProductOwned(String sku) {
+            public void onProductPurchased(String sku) {
-                // will be triggered whenever purchase succeded
+                // will be triggered whenever purchase succeeded }

+            @Override
+            public void onProductRestored(String sku) {
-                // OR upon fetching owned products using IAPManager.init();
+                // will be triggered fetching owned products using IAPManager.init();
             }

+            @Override
+            public void onSubscriptionRestored(String sku) {
+                // will be triggered for already subscribed products }

+            @Override
+            public void onSubscriptionPurchased(String sku) {
+                // will be triggered for a new subscription }
         });
     IAPManager.init(googleIapKey /*can be ignored for Amazon target*/);